oslabs-beta/MONARQ/README.md

 **Step 3:** `app.use`

-Now use app.use with the first argument as the first endpoint that each REST Request will use, and the returned result of invoking routerCreation.
+Now use Express's `app.use` with the first argument as the first endpoint that each client's REST Request will use, and the returned result of invoking `routerCreation`.

 Example: